gravitational/gravity/docs/5.x/quickstart.md

 `upgrade`, `install`, `upload` | Helpful bash wrappers around `gravity` command.
 `README`     | Instructions for the end user.

-We're ready to install our _first application bundle_ now!
-But first, it's important to note that Gravity supports two modes of installation:
+Gravity supports two modes of installation:

 * **CLI mode** also known as non-interactive mode is useful for advanced users and for scripting.
-It allows clusters to be created programmatically or via a command line. supported by the open source edition of Gravity.
+It allows clusters to be created programmatically or via command line.
 * **Web mode** uses a web browser to guide a user through an install wizard.
   This mode is useful for non-technical users, sales demos, etc.